Irene Rubinsky, YT Program Manager

 Days offered: Monday-Thursday, Saturday

-Class styles: Combo class, Ballet, Contemporary, Contemporary Jazz, Jazz, Jazz Funk, Hip Hop, Progressions, Tap, Intro to Dance, Dance Jams.
+Class styles: Ballet, Contemporary, Jazz/Lyrical, Jazz Funk, Hip Hop, Hip Hop/Jazz, Progressions, Tap.

 Divisions: Youth (ages 7-10), Teen (ages 11-17)

-Summer Dance (8-10 weeks) includes our Youth Dance Camp and Youth/Teen open-class program
+Summer Dance (8-10 weeks) includes Youth and Teen enrolled and open-class program

 At world famous EDGE Performing Arts Center with L.A.'s best teachers who over the past two decades have developed more working professional dancers than other Los Angeles studios.
 The EDGE teachers have worked with leading artists such as Christina Aguilera, Beyoncé, Taylor Swift, Lady Gaga, Rhianna, Michael Jackson, Madonna, Prince, Britney Spears and Justin Timberlake.
 You've seen them on Dancing With the Stars, So You Think You Can Dance, Glee, the VMA's, Teen Beach Movie, Academy Awards, Grease Live and many other programs.